joakim-brannstrom/dextool/plugin/mutate/doc/design/mutations.md

 Design knowledge: Do the program use such C++ constructs that guarantee memory address order and use this guarantees?

-This schema can't replace parts of ROR because there are programs that make use of the memory address order that is guaranteed by the language.
+This schema can't fully replace parts of ROR because there are programs that make use of the memory address order that is guaranteed by the language.
 It is thus left to the user to choose the correct schema.

 # SPC-plugin_mutate_mutation_aor
 partof: REQ-plugin_mutate-mutations